Help Conserve Rare Native Fishes

 Water provided by irrigators to farms in the Grand Valley support a $100+ million dollar agricultural industry.
 Grand Valley farmers supply fruits, vegetables and wine to the state of Colorado and beyond.
 A thriving agricultural community creates agritourism, which connects tourists to working farms and vineyards.
 Agritourism provides income to farms and the cities and towns where the farms are located.
 Agritourism draws travelers to agricultural themed events such as the Palisade Peach Festival, local Farmers Markets, Winefest and many other community events.

 The Colorado River runs through communities and provides a playground for outdoor enthusiasts.
 The river supports outdoor recreational activities like kayaking, paddle boarding, tubing, rafting, hiking, wildlife-viewing, picnicking, and biking.

-San Juan River Basin Recovery Implementation Program Committee and Annual Meetings
+The San Juan River Basin Recovery Implementation Program Biology Committee Meeting

 San Juan River Basin Recovery Implementation Program Biology Committee Meeting

 November 28-30, 2023 – 8:00am – 4:00pm San Juan River Basin Recovery Implementation Program Biology Committee Meets.
 Please send an email to SJRIP@fws.gov to receive a Teams invite to participate.